 Implementing the execute Method

 Let’s finally implement the execute method on ThreadPool.
-We’re also going to change Job from a struct to a type alias for a trait object that holds the type of closure that execute receives.
-As we discussed in the “Type Aliases Create Type Synonyms” section of Chapter 19, type aliases allow us to make long types shorter.
-Take a look at Listing 20-19:
+We’ll also change Job from a struct to a type alias for a trait object that holds the type of closure that execute receives.
+As discussed in “Type Aliases Create Type Synonyms” on page XX in Chapter 19, type aliases allow us to make long types shorter.
+Look at Listing 20-19.

+prod: confirm/link xref (ch 19)

-Filename: src/lib.rs
+src/lib.rs

 // --snip--